 Garnacha (or also known as Grenache) is originally from Spain.
-If you are into berry flavours and a slight acidity, this type of sweet wine is perfect for you.
+If you are into berry flavors and a slight acidity, this type of sweet wine is perfect for you.

-With the alcohol under 15% in it, Garnacha is often filled with citrus flavour (whether it is grapefruit or orange).
+With the alcohol under 15% in it, Garnacha is often filled with citrus flavor (whether it is grapefruit or orange).
 It is mostly grown in Spain and Southern France.

 - California Zinfandel

-How does alcohol affect flavours?
+How does alcohol affect flavors?
 California Zinfandel answers that for you.

 Choose a Zinfandel with about 15% ABV and drink it with your friend instead of finishing it alone.
 After a sip or two, breathe it in and out.
 The tingling sensation of the alcohol will start forming in the back of your throat.